 FIS Global also operates innovation labs around the world, as well as a recently launched internal innovation team called Impact Labs that focuses on scaling products for the company.

 Notable projects: FIS partnered with The Clearing House to bring its RTP Network, a real-time payment processing and settlement system, to small- and mid-sized banks.
 Through the FIS managed service, participating institutions can reportedly connect to the network more quickly, allowing banks and their customers to instantly settle payments.

 Partnership Fund for New York City and Accenture — FinTech Innovation Lab

 The Partnership Fund for New York City (formerly the New York City Investment Fund) and Accenture jointly run the FinTech Innovation Lab, a 12-week program that focuses on early- to growth-stage startups.
 Participants get a workspace, mentorship, connections to industry leaders and user groups, feedback on products, and weekly workshops and panel discussions.

 At the end of the program, startups participate in a demo day, showcasing their brands to potential investors.
 Since the lab’s founding, additional labs have been opened in London and Hong Kong.

-Synechron has fully invested in the FinLabs concept, with 12 labs now open across the US, Europe, Middle East, and India.
+Synechron has fully invested in the FinLabs concept, with 13 labs now open in countries across the world like India, Serbia, the Netherlands, and the US.
 These labs aim to act as innovation hubs for banking customers to collaborate and foster new ideas in interactive spaces.

 FinLab users have access to digital specialists, R&D experts, and accelerator programs.
 The labs specifically focus on technology solutions in blockchain, AI, insurtech, and regtech.